Merchant User Agreement:

-American Express Inbound (foreign) and Non Swiped assessment fees (currently 0.40% and 0.30% of the gross sale amounts respectively) will be charged to Merchant plus $0.15 for each Keyed Transaction.
+- American Express Inbound (foreign) and Non Swiped assessment fees (currently 0.40% and 0.30% of the gross sale amounts respectively) plus $0.15 will be charged to Merchant for all Transactions which so qualify.

 Merchant acknowledges having received and read a copy of this agreement, including the attached Terms and Conditions which are incorporated herein by reference, that it agrees to be bound by the agreement and all of its terms, and that the agreement shall not be effective until approved by Bank and EMS.
 MERCHANT AGREES TO COMPLY WITH PCI COUNCIL DATA SECURITY STANDARDS (HEREINAFTER DEFINED).
 AN INVESTIGATIVE CONSUMER REPORT MAY BE MADE IN CONNECTION WITH THE ATTACHED APPLICATION.
 MERCHANT AUTHORIZES BANK, EMS OR ANY CREDIT REPORTING AGENCY EMPLOYED BY BANK OR EMS TO INVESTIGATE THE REFERENCES GIVEN OR ANY OTHER STATEMENTS OR DATA OBTAINED FROM MERCHANT, OR ANY OF THE UNDERSIGNED PRINCIPALS, FOR THE PURPOSE OF THIS APPLICATION.